nhcarrigan/becca-docs/docs/privacy-policy.md

 > [!WARNING]
 > Becca's development team does not enforce any control over the moderation logging settings.
 If you wish to delete the on-platform data, you will need to work with the server managers and/or Discord.
 Additionally, you may only opt out of this data logging by leaving the server.

+### Feedback System

+When you submit feedback through the `/becca feedback` command, the following information is posted in an embed in our support server:

+- The feedback you share.
+- Your user tag and avatar.
+- The name of the server you used the command in.

+**Visibility**: This data is visible to members of our support server.

+**Optout**: You can opt out of this by not using the `/becca feedback` command.
+You can also join the support server to request previously sent feedback be removed.

 ## User Rights

 At any time, you have the right to request to view the Data pertaining to your Discord account.
 You may submit a request through the Discord server.
 You have the right to request the removal of relevant Data.